renatomatz/Dal-io/docs/_build/html/_sources/index.rst.txt

     import dalio.model as dm
     import dalio.application as da

-Specific pieces can also be imported inidvidually, though for testing this sub-module import structure is preferred.
+Specific pieces can also be imported individually, though for testing this sub-module import structure is preferred.

 Now lets set up our stock data input from Yahoo!
 Finance.